App Wireframe Template

 Step 4: Annotate

-Since there will be multiple stakeholders involved, don’t assume that your mobile app wireframe speaks for itself.
-Annotate as you work on your wireframe to make it easier to receive feedback and stay aligned.
+Since multiple stakeholders will be involved, don’t assume that your mobile app wireframe speaks for itself.
+Annotate as you work on your app wireframe to make receiving feedback easier and staying aligned.

 How do I make a wireframe template for an app?